cpp-linter/cpp-linter-action/README.md

 #### `verbosity`

 - **Description**: This controls the action's verbosity in the workflow's logs.
-Supported options are defined by the [python logging library's log levels](https://docs.python.org/3/library/logging.html#logging-levels).
+Supported options are `info` or `debug`.
 This option does not affect the verbosity of resulting thread comments or file annotations.
+  - The verbosity can also be engaged by enabling debug logs when [re-running jobs or workflows](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs).
 - Default: 'info'

 #### `lines-changed-only`